DominikBuchner/apscale/README.md

 `cutadapt --version`

-and it should return the version number.
-For my system this is:
+and it should return the version number, for example:

 `3.5`